cmi fpe ltd Directors report

 GREEN INITIATIVES

-During the year under review, the Company has continued the "digital platforms" for various meetings including the Board and Committee meetings, internal meetings and meetings with external stakeholders such as customers and vendors.
-This has helped the Company to reduce multiple sector travel from Europe and from within India for the Directors and others – several times a year – thereby reducing gas / carbon emission and dissemination of information in paper form for various meetings.
-All the employees, .
-Your Directors also place on the Board members and external stakeholders have adapted to the new tools and platforms and faith quickly and the experience of adopting a nearly "all-digital" process for all meetings keeps getting better.
+During the period under review, the Company has continued the "digital platforms" for various meetings including the Board and Committee meetings, internal meetings and meetings with external stakeholders such as customers and vendors.
+This has helped the Company to reduce multiple sector travel from Europe and from within India for the Directors and others - several times a year - thereby reducing gas / carbon emission and dissemination of information in paper form for various meetings.
+All the employees, the Board members and external stakeholders have adapted to the new tools and platforms quickly and the experience of adopting a nearly "all-digital" process for all meetings keeps getting better.

 ANNUAL RETURN

-In terms of Section 92(3) read with Section 134(3)(a) of the Act, copies of the Annual Return of the Company prepared in accordance with Section 92(1) of the Act read with Rule 11 of the Companies (Management and Administration) Rules, 2014 are placed on the website of the Company -www.johncockerillindia.com.
-This extract is also annexed as Annexure 6 and forms an integral part of this Report.
+In terms of Section 92(3) read with Section 134(3)(a) of the Act, copies of the Annual Return of the Company prepared in accordance with Section 92(1) of the Act read with Rule 11 of the Companies (Management and Administration) Rules, 2014 are placed on the website of the Company at www.johncockerillindia.com.
+This extract is also annexed as Annexure 7 and forms an integral part of this Report.

 ACKNOWLEDGEMENT

-Your Company has been able to operate efficiently because of the culture of professionalism, creativity, integrity and continuous improvement in all functions and areas of its operations as well as the efficient utilisation of your Companys resources for sustainable growth.
+The Company has been able to operate efficiently because of the culture of professionalism, creativity, integrity and continuous improvement in all functions and areas of its operations as well as the efficient utilization of the Companys resources for sustainable and profitable growth.

-Your Directors hereby wish to place on record their appreciation of the efficient and loyal services rendered by each and every employee, without whose whole-hearted efforts, the overall satisfactory performance would not have been possible.
-Your Directors look forward tothelong-termfuturewith record their appreciation to the members for the confidence reposed by them.
+The Directors hereby wish to place on record their appreciation of the efficient and loyal services rendered by each and every employee, without whose whole-hearted efforts, the overall satisfactory performance would not have been possible.
+The Directors look forward to the long-term future with confidence.

 For and on behalf of the Board